-When you arrive at the hospital for an appointment in the Transplant Clinic go directly to the blood drawing station on the first floor of the Taubman Center.
+When you arrive at the hospital for an appointment in the Transplant Clinic go directly to the blood drawing station on the third floor of the Taubman Center.
 The laboratory orders (requisitions) you will need will be waiting for you there.
 Always use the lab orders provided by the transplant team.

-It is important to have your labs drawn 12 hours after your evening dose of cyclosporine (Neoral[®] or Gengraf[®]), tacrolimus (Prograf[®]) or everolimus.
-If you are taking envarsus (extended release tacrolimus or sirolimus), it should be 24 hours after your last dose.
-After you have your blood drawn, you may take your transplant medications.
+It is important to have your labs drawn 12 hours after your evening dose of cyclosporine (Neoral® or Gengraf®) or tacrolimus (Prograf®).
+If you are taking sirolimus (Rapamune®), it should be 24 hours after your last dose.
+After you have your blood drawn, you may take your cyclosporine, tacrolimus, or sirolimus that you brought with you.